 When Paris's parents assigned a shepherd the job of abandoning him on a mountain, he became an official member of this clique.
 See, it was prophesied that Paris would eventually cause the destruction of his hometown of Troy, so they tried to avoid the tragic ending.
 Little did they know, Fate is set in stone, so it went down exactly as planned.
 Paris survived his "exposure" on the mountain by being suckled by a friendly she-bear, who kept him alive until the guilty shepherd came back and raised him as his own son.

 Just like Paris, Oedipus was abandoned by his parents because of a prophecy.
 In his case, the Oracle of Delphi said that little baby Oedipus would grow up to kill his father and sleep with his mother.
 So his parents did what any sensible parents would do: they pinned his ankles together and ordered a slave to abandon him on a mountain.
 The slave didn't have the heart to do it, though, and instead passed the little bundle of trouble off to a shepherd.
 Unfortunately for pretty much everybody involved, Oedipus grew up and unknowingly fulfilled the prophecy.
 (For the record, we're kind of glad there aren't too many prophecies anymore.)

-This hero of heroes is the son of Zeus and the beautiful mortal woman, Alcmene.
-His mom was more than a little freaked out when he was born because Zeus's wife, Hera, was pretty famous for being the jealous type.
-Hera had already tried to kill Alcmene and Heracles by interfering with Heracles' birth.
-Fearing further nastiness from Hera, Alcmene abandoned Heracles in a field.
+This hero of heroes was the son of Zeus and the beautiful mortal woman, Alcmene.
+His mom was more than a little freaked out when he was born, because Zeus's wife, Hera, was pretty famous for being the jealous type.
+Hera had already tried to kill Alcmene and Heracles by interfering with Heracles' birth, so fearing further nastiness from Hera, Alcmene abandoned Heracles in a field.
 (What?
 No mountain?)
 Luckily for Heracles, Athena came along and saved him by tricking Hera into breastfeeding him and eventually dropping him back off with his mom.